antoneev/66DaysOfData/captionSuggestionsUsingLyrics/README.md

 1. Lyricgenius documentation is not the best.
 I was unable to find all the “sortby=” options; therefore, I did not use the option.
 As sortby=title gives all songs in ASC order by title.
 However, without the sortby= option users are given randomly selected songs.
 2.	cv2 had an issue loading in Jupyter notebook so I used PyCharm.
 3. There seemed to be limited documentation on color detection when wanting to load a photo and return all colors found.
 Therefore, I had to use a combination of different resources.
+4. Streamlit runs in real time.
+Therefore, buttons and other elements must have if-else logic tied to it, so the system does not excute.
+This makes having nested elements (buttons, etc.) a bit tricky.
+5. Streamlit caches information which is great in some instances.
+However, this causes elements from different uploaded images to be appended together.
+For example, if you upload image 1 followed by image 2.
+Image 2 elements were being appended to those of image 1.
+This caused the output to be incorrect.
+Therefore, a clear was done of all elements at the end of the final output to the screen.

 ## Performance 💨
 Note: times do fluctuate